howicodestuff/howicodestuff.github.io/_posts/2017-12-20-hello-world.md

 #include <stdio.h>

 int main() {
-  char name[50];
-  char *me = name;
-  me = "Christos";
+  char name[50] = "Christos";
   printf("Hello World!
 I'm %s.\nWelcome to my blog!\n", me);
   return 0;
 }
 {% endhighlight %}

 ...
-C is powerful and I love it, but very complicated if you want to do some simple things.
+C is powerful and I love it, but somewhat complicated if you want to do some simple things.
 It's so much easier in Python:

 {% highlight python %}
   name = "Christos"
   print("Hello World!
-I'm " + name)
-  print("Welcome to my blog!")
+I'm " + name + "\nWelcome to my blog!")
 {% endhighlight %}

 Anyway.